 The revenue potential mainly depends on the number of orders they are getting from the aggregators such as Zomato, Uber Eats, Swiggy, Fatafat, etc. Though these aggregators provide the cloud kitchen with orders they take up a huge chunk of the profit margin as commission, the solution to this is to get your own mobile application that can help you get orders without losing any profit to these aggregators.

-With no frontend setup of the restaurants, the cloud kitchen saves up on the costs which then add up in the profits where a restaurant has a profit margin of 3-5% the cloud kitchens tend to have a 10-15% margin per order which increases if your menu is based on similar items which need the same raw materials and you end up saving the cooking gas cost by preparing the base of recipes together.
-Here are some strategies that can help you get an edge over others.
+With no frontend setup of the restaurants, the cloud kitchen saves up on the costs which then add up in the profits where a restaurant has a profit margin of 3-5% the dark kitchens tend to have a 10-15% margin per order which increases if your menu is based on similar items which need the same raw materials and you end up saving the cooking gas cost by preparing the base of recipes together.

 Pros of Setting Up a Cloud Kitchen Business